MSc/PhD in Quantitative Economics - University of Alicante

 The Graduate Program in Economics is a full-time American-style program that is taught entirely in English.
-The program provides students with thorough theoretical and empirical training in the areas of microeconomics, macroeconomics, and econometrics.
+The program immerses students in a dynamic and vibrant academic environment, and provides them with thorough theoretical and empirical training in the areas of microeconomics, macroeconomics, and econometrics.
 In addition, advanced courses are offered in each of these subject areas.

 The aim of the program is to prepare students for professional careers in universities, public and private research organizations, international institutions, consultancy, and business.